ashdtu/elfi/README.md

 - If you receive an error about missing `numpy`, please install it first.
 - If you receive an error about `yaml.load`, install `pyyaml`.
 - On OS X with Anaconda virtual environment say `conda install python.app` and then use `pythonw` instead of `python`.
-- Note that ELFI currently supports Python 3.5 only, although 3.x may work as well.
+- Note that ELFI currently supports Python 3.5 only, although 3.x may work as well, so try `pip3 install elfi`.